Retinomorphic sensor: Naming and history

-The first so-called artificial retina were reported in the late 1980's by Carver Mead and his doctoral students Misha Mahowald, and Tobias Delbrück.
+The first so-called artificial retina were reported in the late 1980s by Carver Mead and his doctoral students Misha Mahowald, and Tobias Delbrück.
 These silicon-based sensors were based on small circuits involving differential amplifiers, capacitors, and resistors.
 The sensors produced a spike and subsequent decay in output voltage in response to a step-change in illumination intensity.
-This response is analogous to that of animal retinal cells, which in the 1920's were observed to fire more frequently when the intensity of light was changed than when it was constant.
+This response is analogous to that of animal retinal cells, which in the 1920s were observed to fire more frequently when the intensity of light was changed than when it was constant.
 The name silicon retina has hence been used to describe these sensors.

 The term retinomorphic was first used in a conference paper by Lex Akers in 1990.
 The term received wider use by Stanford Professor of Engineering Kwabena Boahen, and has since been applied to a wide range of event-driven sensing strategies.
 The word is analogous to neuromorphic, which is applied to hardware elements (such as processors) designed to replicate the way the brain processes information.